physicell-training/cecam23/README.md

 ### Monday

-#### Plenary (~60 min)
+#### Plenary (11.30-12.30)
-Paul will give an intro to ABMs and PhysiCell.
+Detangling complex multicellular systems with agent-based modeling - Paul Macklin
 * Slides
 * Recording
 * Source code

-#### Tutorial Session 1 (First PhysiCell model) (~60 min)
+#### Tutorial Session 1 (First PhysiCell model) (12.30-13.30)
-Paul will give a first hands-on tutorial that introduces the model bGUI
+An hands-on tutorial that introduces the model builder GUI - Lead by Paul Macklin
 * Slides
 * Recording
 * Source code

-#### Tutorial Session 2 (Full modeling workflow) (~90 min)
+#### Tutorial Session 2 (Full modeling workflow) (14.30-16.00)
-Paul will give an introduction to signals, behaviors, functions, and a full modeling example.
+An introduction to signals, behaviours, functions, and a full modelling example - Lead by Paul Macklin

-I wonder if I need to move behaviors into the prior session
 * Slides
 * Recording
 * Source code

 ### Tuesday

-#### Tutorial Session 3 (Modelling the ECM as a substrate) (~60 min)
+#### Tutorial Session 3 (Modelling the ECM as a substrate) (11.30-12.30)
-Robyn will give an introduction to substrates.
+An introduction to substrates and ECM continuum approaches in PhysiCell - Lead by Robyn Shuttleworth
 * Slides
 * Recording
 * Source code

 #### Tutorial Session 4 (Introducing PhysiMESS) (~90 min)
-Cicely will introduce PhysiMESS and modelling the ECM as additional agents
+An introduction to PhysiMESS and modelling the ECM components as additional agents - Lead by Cicely Macnamara
 * Slides
 * Recording
 * Source Code https://github.com/CicelyKrystyna/PhysiMESS-CECAM